benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

     well, it's actually pretty common that I'm quiet for a few weeks, so I guess it's business as usual

 ## Tools for running an online conference in 2020

+This post isn't about the success (or otherwise) of ACMC2020 as an inclusive, affirming computer music conference.
+That post is in the works, but this isn't it.

-There are lots of people all around the world organising virtual conferences right now, so here's a list of the tools that we chose to put it all together and the rationale behind those decisions.
-Even if you're optimising for different criteria, writing down what we did and the (initial) reflections
+Instead, this post is a list of all the tools that we chose to use to put it all together, and the rationale behind those decisions.
+There are lots of people all around the world organising virtual conferences right now, so hopefully writing down our experiences is helpful.

 {% include toc.html %}